dlab-berkeley/programming-fundamentals/README.md

 An intro to the basics that instructors often assume you know, but that you probably never had good instruction on!
-After this course, you should be able to more easily start learning to program (e.g., in R or python), follow instructions and documentation online (e.g. StackExchange), and communicate better with your collaborators who are programming.
+After this workshop, you should be able to more easily start learning to program (e.g., in our R or Python Fundamentals series), follow instructions and documentation online (e.g., StackExchange), and communicate better with your collaborators who are programming.
+If you are just starting out and don’t know which language to learn, or what a programming language even is, this workshop is for you!
+No prior knowledge expected.
+This interactive workshop will cover:

-By the end of this course, students should be able to:

-*   Understand basic programming terminologies, structures, and workflows
-*   Use shall/bash/terminal without fear
-*   Know and use essential Unix commands
-*   Write your own script that automates tasks
-*   Run somebody else's script on your own data
-*   Install packages, modules, and other software from the command line
-*   Read StackExchange, online documentation, or other instructions and know what the heck they're talking about
+1. Navigating the filesystem
+2. Common BASH commands
+3. A brief, general introduction to the R and Python programming environments